Translation, editing and proofreading:

 With a fine-tooth comb…

 I love to hunt down pesky typos.
 Although I can only offer to proofread texts in my native language (English), I’ll give you a heads-up if I spot something that’s not where it should be in your original text.
-Once I’m happy with my translation, I go through the text three more times, each time checking a different element of the text: for flow and pace, for consistency against the source text, and then finally, for punctuation and to pick up any other sneaky minutiae that might still be hiding.
+Once I’m happy with my translation, I go through the text three more times, each time checking a different element of the text: for flow and pace, for consistency against the source text, and then finally, for any stray punctuation and to pick up any other sneaky minutiae that might still be hiding.
 Finalising the text in this way means I’ll catch any typos and inaccuracies, so your translation is in the best possible shape before publication.

-SAY HELLO WITH MY CONTACT FORM:
+SAY HELLO USING MY CONTACT FORM:

 What can a human translator do that machines can’t?